MakeAWishFoundation/SwiftyMocky/README.md

 **SwiftyMocky** is Lightweight, strongly typed framework for Mockito-like unit testing experience.
 As Swift doesn't support reflections well enough to allow building mocks in runtime, library depends on [Sourcery](https://github.com/krzysztofzablocki/Sourcery), that scans your source code and **generates Mocks Swift code for you!**

-The idea of **SwiftyMocky** is to automatically mock Swift protocols.
+The idea of **SwiftyMocky** is to automatically mock Swift protocols and protocol compositions.
 The main features are:

  - easy syntax, utilising full power of auto-complete, which makes writing test easier and faster
  - **we DO support generics**